 Choosing between Magento vs BigCommerce has never been easy for online merchants.
 Both platforms are rich in features but do not share the same target users.
 A suitable platform allows store owners to make the best out of given tools and capabilities to create an optimized online store.

-Right below are suggested points to decide which platform is right for your business.
+Below are suggested points to decide which platform is right for your business.

 First of all, let’s look through some highlights of each platform.